OriumNetwork/orium-contracts/README.md

 Orium Contracts is a Hardhat Solidity project that demonstrates how game developers can integrate with Orium Network.
 Orium supports multiple rental protocols, select one of the protocols below in order to get started:

+* [ERC-4907](./docs/ERC4907.md): An Ethereum standard that enables NFT owners to assign another address that can use a specific NFT.
-* [ERC-4097 Profit-Share](./docs/ERC4907ProfitShare.md): Extension of ERC-4907 that expands the standard's scope to include profit-share rentals.
+* [ERC-4097 Profit-Share](./docs/ERC4907ProfitShare.md): Extension of ERC-4907 that expands the standard's scope to
+include profit-share rentals.

 ## Getting Started